aadah/aadah.me/README.md

 ### Design

 The design for the blog looked into some considerations.
-Dynamic pages were unnecessary, so a static file serving paradigm was best.
+Dynamic blog posts were unnecessary, so a static file serving paradigm was best.
 All content on one page, with new content loading with bloated AJAX requests, was unwanted.
 The site should present material simply with each page being a standalone entity.

-The default theme is a dim one, white text on dark grey.
-There is a way to toggle the theme for lighter/darker ambiance.
+The theme depends on the time of day.
+It automatically inverts every twelve hours.
 The minimalism was ultimately appealing.
 Despite the simple look, it is meticulously crafted.

 Galleries expand their displayed images for better viewing instead of revealing a new frame that obscures the view of